kaiyuyangvan/Boeing/README.txt

 Preparation:
-  -hello microservice project source codes and pom.xml file is committed to Git -Jenkins server is installed/configured on build server -Base docker image has been generated including all necessary components -Test/demo/Production server can use AWS/Azure cloud servers or virual boxs or local servers -Local server is configured as master jenkins node and test/demo/production severs are confgiured as Jenkins slave nodes
+  -hello microservice project source codes and pom.xml file is committed to Git -Jenkins server is installed on build server and is configured with all necessary plugins (e.g. pipeline, maven, docker, etc.)
+  -Base docker image has been generated including all necessary components (e.g NGINX) -Test/demo/Production server can use AWS/Azure cloud servers or virual boxs or local servers -Local server is configured as master jenkins node and test/demo/production severs are confgiured as Jenkins slave nodes